 LLC or Limited Liability Company is essentially the act of setting up your online store as a business entity that is separate from you.
 This ensures that in the event a customer decides to take you to court because of misunderstanding on the quality of the product or feels cheated by you in monetary ways, the court won’t be able to make you pay for compensation by using your personal assets.

 We can’t call the LLC as foolproof, but it is better compared to sole propertiership in terms of protection.
 You will have to file tax returns separately for your company and pay ongoing fees.
 You will also have to pay a fee for establishing the company.
+As LLCs differ from state to state it's good to check this guide on how to form an LLC on every state.

 If you plan on getting into the dropshipping business with huge investment and expect a considerable amount of profit, you might want to look into C Corporation first.
 Many companies tend to choose this option, as it seems to offer the maximum liability protection.